ianstormtaylor/slate/docs/api/nodes/node.md

 #### `Node.leaf(root: Node, path: Path) => Text | undefined`

 Get the node at a specific `path`, ensuring it's a leaf text node.
-If the node is not a leaf text node, throw an error.
+If the node is not a leaf text node, return `undefined`.

 #### `Node.levels(root: Node, path: Path, options?) => Generator<NodeEntry>`